DivyanshMittal-exe/COP290/README.md

 biasmatrix.txt | Contains the bias matrix | A x C outputmatrix.txt | Contains the output matrix obtained by taking inner product of input and weight matrix and adding bias matrix to it | A x C

+- **Errors raised**:
+  - Size mismatch for multiplication
+  - Size mismatch for addition

 ### -  Non-Linear Activations